vele616/monorepo/packages/jobboard/website/content/jobs/product-designer-veeqo-ltd-ApMsU.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/veeqo-ltd"
 companyWebsite: "https://www.veeqo.com/"
 summary: "Interested in new opportunities and have 3+ years of experience in a product design role?
-Veeqo-ltd has a job opening for a product designer."
+Veeqo has a job opening for a Product Designer."
 summaryBackup: "Love #ui/ux, #reactjs, #operations?
 Check out this job post!"
-featured: 20
+featured: 18
 ---

 Product designer